PM-WESTNET/Gestion/README.md

 #### Go to the project's base folder and run this commands

-*you can copy-paste this commands*
+Create copies of config files, web files and docker files.

-Create copies of config files, web files and docker files. (extremely important)
+Make sure you read the file names all as not to miss any.

     cp config/db.sample.php config/db.php;
     cp config/web.sample.php config/web.php;